jakobnissen/jakobnissen.github.io/posts/latency.md

 #### Hybrid compiler/interpreter
 More speculatively, the developers have talked about executing Julia using an interpreter, then compiling the same code in a background thread, and switching execution from the interpreted version to the compiled version when the compiled version is done.

+This is pretty tricky for Julia in particular: The language has come to _depend_ on an efficient compiler to produce code with any reasonable runtime performance, as Julia methods often relies on trait types or recursive inference, knowing that it will compile away before runtime.
+Hence, a Julia interpreter is _massively_ slower than e.g. a Python interpreter, and would need serious performance improvements before it would be suitable as the go-to code executor.
-This is a highly speculative optimisation, and as far as I know, no actual work has been done in this area so far, so if this optimisation ever lands, it will take many years.
+So, a hybrid compiler/interpreter is at the moment highly speculative optimisation, and as far as I know, no actual work has been done in this area so far, so if this optimisation ever lands, it will take many years.

 #### More tooling improvements?
 This is sort of a joker, because tooling to allow developers to reduce latency has already improved quite a lot, and it's difficult as a user to put my finger on _exactly what_ kind of tooling I'd like to see getting build.